 North Carolina Council on the Holocaust was created so that we should not forget this terrible time in history.
 The Council has twenty-four members, six of whom are Holocaust survivors or children of survivors.

 The Council has created a teachers’ guide that is given out at the teacher training workshops each year.
-Written by Linda Scher, the guide includes ten lessons that are appropriate for middle and high schools students.
-North Carolina Holocaust survivors have provided background for the lessons on the topics of anti-semitism, the rise of Hitler, prewar Nazi Germany, the Holocaust, resisters, bystanders, perpetrators, and rescuers, and finally, remembering and forgetting.
+The guide includes ten lessons that are appropriate for middle and high schools students.
+North Carolina Holocaust survivors have provided background for the lessons on the topics of antisemitism, the rise of Hitler, prewar Nazi Germany, the Holocaust, resisters, bystanders, perpetrators, and rescuers, and finally, remembering and forgetting.
 The guide also includes a timeline, glossary, and bibliography of print materials and websites.

 The Council has traveling exhibits that will come to middle and high schools across the state.
 This important outreach project is brought to the schools free-of-charge and the exhibits make a profound impact on the students who see them.
 In addition, high school and college classes can have actors visit them to present Let Your Children Tell, a one hour play about “the actual experiences of three young people in Europe during the Holocaust — Jewish and gypsy (Roma) — who struggle to survive physically and emotionally under Nazi tyranny.”